- Chairman, Markle Board of Directors

 Two of our undertakings best illustrate this commitment: Markle Connecting for Health is transforming our nation’s complex and over-burdened health system, while the Markle Task Force on National Security in the Information Age is protecting traditional civil liberties while pursuing the timely sharing of knowledge among agencies charged with defending the nation.
 Our work in both of these areas has gained widespread acceptance, as evidenced by sweeping reforms at the local, state and federal levels, as well as the adoption of new technologies.

 Our work today is as challenging as ever.
 We believe that everyone has a meaningful place in the new economy.
-Through our latest undertaking, Rework America: the Markle Economic Future Initiative, we’re committed to preparing and connecting Americans to the opportunities of tomorrow.
+Through our latest undertaking, Rework America: A Markle Initiative, we’re committed to preparing and connecting Americans to the opportunities of tomorrow.

 With an eye on the future, Markle and its partners remain driven to solve and seek solutions to the nation’s most complex challenges.
 We invite you to join us.